thomascupchurch/Aja_au_Grimace/DEPLOY.md

   - Check provider logs (PythonAnywhere error log; Render service logs)
 - No tasks shown
   - `/api/debug` row_count is 0 or DB not found → set `PROJECT_DB_PATH` or place `db_path.txt`
+- Images not appearing
+  - Check `/api/debug` for `images_root` and `images_count`
+  - Ensure the folder exists on the server and contains image files (png/jpg/...)
+  - If images live elsewhere, set `WEB_IMAGES_ROOT` to that absolute folder path and reload the app
 - CDN blocked / CSP errors
   - Ensure vendored JS is present: `web/static/vendor/frappe-gantt.umd.js`
 - Gunicorn not found (Render)